Traditional games in the Philippines: Declan ruki

-Gagamba ()
+Spider Fighting (Gagamba)

+Spider fighting (Gagamba), lit. 'spider') is a traditional Filipino game that involves captured spiders, often referred to locally as "kaka", that are typically kept in empty matchboxes.
+The game is a form of recreational combat or gambling, where two spiders are placed on a stick or branch and encouraged to fight.
+The match continues until one spider falls off or retreats.
+Spider fighting is commonly practiced by children and enthusiasts, particularly in rural areas, and is considered part of Filipino folk culture.

 Hand clapping games

 A hand-clapping game generally involves four people.
 They are split into pairs with each pair facing each other.
 Members from both pairs face the center (the two pairs are perpendicular to each other).
 Each pair then does a hand clapping "routine" while singing "Bahay Kubo" or "Leron-leron Sinta".
 In the middle of the song, each pair exchanges "routines" with the other.

 The lyrics to Bahay Kubo are: